Samyak2/website/content/post/08_variance.md

 # An example

-Let's walk through this using an example in Python.
+Let's understand this with an example in Python.
 Consider this function:

 ```python
 def some_func(input: list[int | str]):